 Fig. 2.
-Sequence diagram to perform the certification process while journalists introduce news stories in the CMS arbitrary, but it has to be respected in the verification stage.
+Sequence diagram to perform the certification process while journalists introduce news stories in the CMS each element ri of the NS as a leaf.
+The inclusion order items are arbitrary, but it has to be respected in the verification stage.

-- 4. Once the construction of the T{NS} is finished, its root leaf hash value, h{root} , is sent to the blockchain through the call to the createNewsStory(NS{ID}, h{root}) smart contract function. - The smart contract checks that no other NS has been previously stored in the blockchain with the same h{root} and, if so, creates a new entry for this one. - 6.
-Finally, the whole content of T{NS} is optionally stored in a local or remote database (NSD), for further reference.
+- 4. Once the construction of the $T{NS}$ is finished, its root leaf hash value, $h{root}$ , is sent to the blockchain through the call to the $createNewsStory(NS{ID},\ h{root})$ smart contract function. - The smart contract checks that no other NS has been previously stored in the blockchain with the same hroot and, if so, creates a new entry for this one. - 6.
+Finally, the whole content of $T{NS}$ is optionally stored in a local or remote database (NSD), for further reference.